robfinch/Qupls/README.md

 ### Pipeline
 Yikes!
 There are roughly nine stages in the pipeline, fetch, extract (parse), decode, rename, queue, issue, execute and writeback.
 The first few stages (up to que) are in-order stages.
+#### Fetch / Extract Stages
 The first step for an instruction is instruction fetch.
-At instruction fetch four instructions are fetched from the instruction cache.
-The fetched instructions are right aligned as a block then extracted from the cache line.
-Two cache lines worth of instructions are fetched to allow the group to cross a cache-line boundary.
-That means 16 instructions are fetched, but only four are processed further.
+At instruction fetch two instruction cache lines are fetched to accomodate instructions spanning cache lines.
+That means 16 instructions are fetched, but only five are processed further.
+Five instructions are extracted from the cache lines.
+The fetched instructions are right aligned as a block.
+The fifth instruction is processed only if it is an immediate postfix.
 If there is a hardware interrupt, a special interrupt instruction overrides the fetched instructions and the PC increment is disabled until the interrupt is recognized.
+#### Decode Stage
 After instruction fetch and extract the instructions are decoded.
-Decoded architectural registers are then renamed to physical registers and register values are fetched.
+Target logical registers are assigned names from a name supplier component which can supply up to four names per clock cycle.
+Target name mappings are stored in the RAT.
+Decoded architectural registers are renamed to physical registers and register values are fetched.
 The instruction decodes are placed in the reorder buffer / queued.
+#### Queue Stage
+#### Issue Stage
 Once instructions are queued in the ROB they may be scheduled for execution.
 The scheduler has a fixed sized window of instructions it examines to find executable instructions.
 The window is from the far end of the ROB, the head point, backwards towards recently queued instructions.
 Only the oldest instructions in the queue are looked at as they are more likely to be ready to execute.
+#### Execute Stage
 The next stage is execution.
 Note that the execute stage waits until all the instruction arguments are valid before trying to execute the instruction.
 (This is checked by the scheduler).
 The predicate register must be valid.
 Instruction arguments are made valid by the execution or writeback of prior instructions.
-Note that while the instruction may not be able to execute, decode and execute are *not* stalled.
-Other instructions are decoded and executed while waiting for an instruction missing arguments.
+Note that while the instruction may not be able to execute, issue and execute are *not* stalled.
+Other instructions are issued and executed while waiting for an instruction missing arguments.
 This is the out-of-order feature of the processor.
 Execution of instructions can be multi-cycle as for loads, stores, multiplies and divides.
+#### Writeback / Commit Stage
 At the end of instruction execution the result is placed into the register file.
-There may be a maximum of four instruction being executed at the same time.
-An alu, an fpu a memory and one flow control.
+There may be a maximum of five instruction being executed at the same time.
+Two alu, an fpu a memory and one flow control.
 Support to execute up to seven instructions is partially coded (2 ALU, 2 FPU, 2 Mem, 1 FCU).
+The register file makes use of a five times CPU clock and time domain multiplexing to provide five available write ports in a CPU clock cycle.
-The last stage, writeback, reorders instructions into program order reading the oldest instructions from the ROB.
-The core may writeback or commit four instructions per clock cycle.
+Writeback reorders instructions into program order reading the oldest instructions from the ROB.
+The core may writeback or commit six instructions per clock cycle.
 Exceptions and several other oddball instructions like CSR updates are also processed at the commit stage.
+The commit stage will only commit instructions within the same checkpoint in any given clock cycle as the RAT is restricted to processing within only a single checkpoint at a time.
+Up to six instructions may be committed in a clock cycle.
+Four instructions of any type followed by up to two invalid instructions.

 ### Branch Prediction
 There are two branch predictors, A BTB, branch-target-buffer predictor used early in the pipeline, and a gselect predictor used later.
 The BTB has 1024 entries.
 The gselect predictor is a (2,2) correlating predictor with a 512 entry history table.
 Even if the branch is correctly predicted a number of instructions may end up being stomped on the ROB.
-Currently branch prediction is disabled while work is being done on other aspects of the core.
+Currently the gselect branch prediction is disabled while work is being done on other aspects of the core.

 ### Interrupts and Exceptions
 Interrupts and exceptions are precise.
 There is a separate exception vector table for each operating mode of the CPU.
-The exception vector table address is programmable and may contain a maximum of 256 vectors.
+The exception vector table address is programmable and may contain a maximum of 16 vectors.
 At reset the vector table is placed high in memory.
 An interrupt will cause the stack pointer to automatically switch to one dedicated for the operating mode (4 operating modes).
 There are seven interrupt levels supported.

 ## Instruction Set